Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Conclusions

-In this paper, by using the method developed in this paper, we confirmed the first two and established the third explicitly for the first time.
-The first connection is on Ising limit.
-It was known that the transition is likely to be first order in the Ising limit.
-The last two are the only two known examples so far realized in the easy plane limit where there is some chance to realize the DCQCP \cite{senthil} from the DVM.
-The last one is the only known example involving some VB order where there is a better chance to realize the DCQCP from the DVM.
-The advantage of the frustrated lattices over the bipartite lattices are that local VBS order can be realized in the former even without any ring exchange interaction.
-Unfortunately, both cases came up as negative.
-The first is a strong first order transition.
+In this paper, by using the simple and effective method developed to identify the insulating phases in a direct lattice in terms of vortex degree of freedoms in the dual lattice, we confirmed the first and the second connections, also established the third explicitly for the first time.
+The first connection is on the Ising limit.
+It was known that the transition is first order in the Ising limit.
+The last two are the only two known examples so far realized in the easy plane limit where it was believed there is some chance to realize the DCQCP \cite{senthil} proposed from the DVM \cite{pq1}.
+The last one is the only known example involving some VB order where there is a better chance to realize the DCQCP proposed from the DVM \cite{pq1}.
+In terms of the realization of possible VB orders, the advantages of the frustrated lattices over the bipartite lattices are that local VBS order can be realized in the former even without any ring exchange interaction.
+Unfortunately, both cases as possible examples to realize the DCQCP came up as negative.
+The first is a first order transition.
 From the DVM in Sect.II-B-1, it is related to a sharp change of the saddle point structure of the dual gauge field from the SF to the stripe CDW phase.
 The second is a very weak first order transition which needs some high power QMC technique such as double-peaked histogram to distinguish the very weak first order from a possible second order transition.
-From the DVM in Sect.III-B-1, we showed that the form of effective action in the CDW-VB side is identical to that in the SF side despite the reduced translation symmetry in the CDW-VB side.
-This gives an intuitive explanation why the transition is a very weak first order due to the very weak relevance of the $ w \cos 3 \theta $ term.
+From the DVM in Sect.III-B-2, we showed that the form of effective action in the CDW-VB side is identical to that in the SF side despite the reduced translation symmetry in the CDW-VB side.
+This gives an intuitive explanation why the transition is a very weak first order as observed in the QMC in \cite{ka2}.